HetBenkt/DQL-Tester-FX/README.md

 * A Java Runtime Environment (JRE) (e.g. [OpenJDK Runtime Environment 18.9 (build 11.0.1+13)](https://jdk.java.net/))
 * JavaFX libraries (as they are not included in OpenJDK!).
 Downloadable fom [JavaFX SDK](https://gluonhq.com/products/javafx/)
 * A runnable OpenText Documentum environment that can be pinged by hostname or IP-address from the machine where this application will be executed
-* DFC libraries.
+* DFC and BPM/PE libraries.
 These can be downloaded from [OpenText My Support](https://mysupport.opentext.com)

 ### How to run the application:
 1. Download the latest [release](https://github.com/HetBenkt/DQL-Tester-FX/releases) to the local drive from